COVID in WA: Western Australia’s COVID-19 infections spike to almost 10,000 cases on day before restrictions set to ease

 Mr McGowan announced restrictions would ease from Thursday this week.

-WA reported 9754 new infections overnight — with the majority confirmed via rapid antigen tests — taking the total number of active cases to 50,957.
+WA Health reported 9754 new infections overnight — with the majority confirmed via rapid antigen tests — taking the total number of active cases to 50,957.

 There are now 208 people with COVID-19 in hospital, including six in intensive care.